Retaining top talent is important for all organisations, whether they’re small IT start-ups or internationally-renowned large-scale finance companies.

 Now, more than ever, hiring managers need to consider how to reward and remunerate staff with more than just traditional salary options.
 Non-monetary incentives are particularly important for organisations who aren’t in a financial position to offer a higher take-home pay, but who need to reduce staff turnover and boost retention.

-In this blog, find out why flexibility and creativity in remuneration offerings will be a key talent retention strategy for hiring managers in 2018 and beyond.
+In this blog, find out why flexibility and work-life balance will be a key talent retention strategy for hiring managers in 2021 and beyond.

 Why rewarding staff is important